ICT-GoKnow/KnowCoder/README.md

 # 🏷️ KnowCoder Schema

-We construct the code-style schema library based on Wikidata (Note that we use the Wikidata dump up to 20220704) with the **schema representation method** blow.
+We construct the code-style schema library based on Wikidata (Note that we use the Wikidata dump up to 20220704) with the **schema representation method** blow, i.e. KnowCoder Schema.
+The KnowCoder Schema is released in [🤗KnowCoder-Schema](https://huggingface.co/datasets/golaxy/KnowCoder-Schema-Library).

 <p align="center">
    <img src="assets/knowcoder_schema_case.png" alt="An illustration of KnowCoder schemas." style="width: 85%;">